-Self checkout is a convenient shopping journey where customers ring up their own purchases, bag them, and pay without the assistance of a cashier.
-This approach has been deployed in numerous supermarket chains, fast food restaurants, and chain retailers.
-This article would give you an overview of self checkout and its striking impacts on your business.
+Self-checkout is a convenient shopping journey where customers ring up their own purchases, bag them, and pay without the assistance of a cashier.
+This approach has been deployed in numerous supermarkets, fast-food restaurants, and chain retailers.
+This article will give you an overview of self checkout and its striking impacts on your business.

 What is self checkout?

-In general terms, self checkout refers to the process of paying for things in a retail setting using a self service methodology.
+In general terms, self checkout refers to paying for things in a retail setting using a self service methodology.
 It is frequently entirely or partially assisted by smart technology.

 For several years, self checkout has grown in popularity, and with the emergence of COVID, it has become the preferred method of payment for many customers.
 It cuts down on time spent in line and reduces touch with both workers and other customers.